A new appointment to the Health and Safety Executive highlights a disturbing trend

 The worst things about all this of course is that the arena in which they have chosen to make this move is health and safety.
 An area where unions have made such a massive difference and where unionised workforces have half the serious injury rate than non-unionised ones.

 Hugh Robertson is Health and Safety Officer at the TUCLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.